Pantograph: Other uses

 In another application similar to drafting, the pantograph is incorporated into a pantograph engraving machine with a revolving cutter instead of a pen, and a tray at the pointer end to fix precut lettered plates (referred to as 'copy'), which the pointer follows and thus the cutter, via the pantograph, reproduces the 'copy' at a ratio to which the pantograph arms have been set.
 The typical range of ratio is Maximum 1:1 Minimum 50:1 (reduction) In this way machinists can neatly and accurately engrave numbers and letters onto a part.
 Pantographs are no longer commonly used in modern engraving, with computerized laser and rotary engraving taking favor.

-The device which maintains electrical contact with the contact wire and transfers power from the wire to the traction unit, used in electric locomotives and trams, is also called a "pantograph".

 Herman Hollerith's "Keyboard punch" used for the 1890 U.S. Census was a pantograph design and sometimes referred to as "The Pantograph Punch".

 An early 19th-century device employing this mechanism is the polygraph, which produces a duplicate of a letter as the original is written.

 In 1886, Eduard Selling patented a prize-winning calculating machine based on the pantograph, although it was not commercially successful.

 Longarm quilting machine operators may trace a pantograph, paper pattern, with a laser pointer to stitch a custom pattern onto the quilt.
 Digitized pantographs are followed by computerized machines.

 Linn Boyd Benton invented a pantographic engraving machine for type design, which was capable not only of scaling a single font design pattern to a variety of sizes, but could also condense, extend, and slant the design (mathematically, these are cases of affine transformation, which is the fundamental geometric operation of most systems of digital typography today, including PostScript).

 Richard Feynman used the analogy of a pantograph as a way of scaling down tools to the nanometer scale in his talk "There's Plenty of Room at the Bottom".